bgenev/impulse-xdr/README.md

 Whether your goal is to secure a single VPS server or large cloud network, Impulse will help you get there.
 Set up deep visibility and protection for your VPS / VPC / VMs / Droplets or Desktop in two steps:

-1. Install the self-hosted security events manager on one of your existing instances.
+1. Install the self-hosted manager on one of your existing instances.
 It runs on all major Linux distributions and requires close to zero configuration.

 2. Deploy a light or heavy sensor on each endpoint, depending on the capabilities that you need, and point it to the IP of the manager.